Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-game-of-life.md

     (b2 AND ((a1 AND a2 AND !a3 AND !b1 AND !b3 AND !c1 AND !c2 AND !c3)
              OR (a1 AND !a2 AND a3 AND !b1 AND !b3 AND !c1 AND !c2 AND !c3)
-             OR ...repeat 82 more times for other valid neighbour states)) OR
+             OR ...repeat 82 more times for other valid neighbour combinations)) OR
     (!b2 AND ((a1 AND a2 AND a3 AND !b1 AND !b3 AND !c1 AND !c2 AND !c3)
-              OR ...repeat 55 more times for other valid neighbour states))
+              OR ...repeat 55 more times for other valid neighbour combinations))

 If we repeat this construction for every cell in the grid and chain them together using ANDs, we end up with an equation that we can solve to find a parent of the target state.
 And, as it happens, there are many "SAT-solving" programs that search for solutions to boolean equations.
 Once we have our equation, we can ship it off to our SAT solver of choice and sit back, relaxedly sipping our lattes until it gets back to us with a result.

 ### Great, let's move on to the pretty pictures
 WAIT.
 While this is nice in theory, there are significant "buts".

 The first "but" is that, as we touched on in the previous section, *not all Life states have parents*.
 Such states are known as [Gardens of Eden](https://en.wikipedia.org/wiki/Garden_of_Eden_(cellular_automaton)).
 Here's an example of a Garden of Eden from Wikipedia.
-It doesn't have a parent, which means that it's impossible to reach this state by starting in any other 9x33 Life state.
+It's impossible to reach this state from any other 9x33 Life state.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/garden-of-eden-example.png') }}"
      alt="An example of a Garden of Eden" class="centered">

-If our target picture happens to be a Garden of Eden in Life, then the SAT solver will definitely fail to find a parent, because no parent exists.
+If our target picture happens to be a Garden of Eden in Life, then the SAT solver will definitely fail to find a parent, because no parent will exist.
 And the larger a Life state, the more likely it is to be a Garden of Eden, because it has more sub-sections that can possibly be in impossible configurations.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/cloverleaf.gif') }}"
      alt="Evolution of cloverleaf pattern"
      class="centered">

 The second "but" is that, as the number of cells increases, so too does the difficulty of the problem.
 Trying to generate a SAT equation for ~1800 cells blew up my program by consuming the entire 1GB of memory that was available to it.
-The time to find the parent of a Life state also starts to become prohibitive with more than ~400 cells.
-[SAT problems](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), after all, are in the NP-complete class of problems (which means that they are damn hard to solve with current methods).
+The time taken to find the parent of a Life state also starts to become prohibitive with more than ~400 cells.
+[SAT problems](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), after all, are in the NP-complete class of problems, which means that they are damn hard to solve with current methods.

-To demonstrate this, below are the timings I got after running backsearch on random Life states of varying sizes (backsearch being the process of finding a Life state's parent).
+To demonstrate this, below are the timings I got after running backsearch on random Life states of varying sizes, backsearch being the process of finding a Life state's parent.
 For the record, my processor is a wimpy i3-8130U 2.20GHz.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/cells-vs-backsearch-time.png') }}"
      alt="Time for backsearch vs number of cells, seems to grow exponentially" class="centered">

-As a result of these "buts", any pictures we use in this article will be restricted in size to 20x20 or less (<=400 cells).
+As a result of these "buts", any pictures we use in this article will be 20x20 or less (<=400 cells).
 Beyond that, the problems take a long time for my computer to handle, and are often impossible to solve.

 Here's the output of backsearch on a modest 13x11 sad face.
 It manages to find 2 previous states before landing in a Garden of Eden.
 Interestingly, there's no hint of the sad face in the first state, and not much more in the second state, although the live cells do seem to converge towards their final positions.